brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Because tokens are handled after the the initial phase of preprocessing, macros and string concatenation can apply - but you have to be careful with macros because they won't work the way you might want
+Tokens are handled after the initial phases of preprocessing: macros and string concatenation can apply, but occur before the implementation assembles a token sequence.
+You therefore have to be careful with macros because they won't work the way you might want to:

 ::: std
 ```cpp